Equine coat color: Points

 A dilution gene that produces what looks like point coloration, but from a completely different genetic mechanism is the dominant Dun gene, which dilutes the color of the body coat but not the points, including primitive markings—a dorsal stripe down the back and, less often, horizontal striping on the upper legs.
 On a bay base coat, the dun gene leaves black points, producing a Bay Dun or "Zebra" Dun.
 But the gene also leaves the points dark when it appears with other base colors.
 These include the “blue dun” or grullo, which has a black base coat, and the red dun, which has a chestnut base coat.

 Similarly, darker coloration at the points is also preserved in horses with the roan gene, a patterning gene, producing a body coat of mingled white and dark hairs, but leaving the points the darker base color in all horses, not just those carrying agouti.

 Most other genes that produce spotting patterns or white markings allow point coloration produced by agouti to show except where masked by white depigmentation.
-There are not always separate names for a pattern over a bay base coat, but one exception is the Bay pinto, sometimes called ”tricoloured”.
+There are not always separate names for a pattern over a bay base coat, but one exception is the Bay pinto, sometimes called "tricolored".